matthewjwoodruff/pareto.py/README.md

 ####Nondominated sorting for multi-objective problems
 by [jdherman](https://github.com/jdherman) and [matthewjwoodruff](https://github.com/matthewjwoodruff)

 Sorts one or more files of solutions into the Pareto-efficient (or "nondominated") set.
 Requires [NumPy](http://www.numpy.org/).
-Files can contain columns other than objectives which are not sorted.
+Files can contain columns other than objectives which are not sorted.  `pareto.py` assumes that all objectives are to be minimized.

 Example usage for a group of input files beginning with `my_file_`:
 ```